 But is coffee’s popularity hiding a dark secret?
 You don’t have to look far to find information claiming that coffee is bad for you.
 But is there any truth to these claims, and, if so, how exactly can coffee hurt you?
 We investigated:

 The acidic nature of coffee beans can be quite hard in your digestive system, causing irritation of the stomach and intestinal linings.
-Doctors advise anyone suffering from Crohn’s disease, ulcers, IBS or gastritis to avoid coffee altogether.
-(26) Even if you are perfectly healthy right now, there is a risk that long-term consumption of coffee could make you more vulnerable to developing these conditions.
+Doctors advise anyone suffering from stomach disorders to avoid coffee altogether.
+(26)

 Acid reflux and heartburn are also very common side effects of drinking coffee.
 Your esophageal sphincter is meant to keep the contents of your stomach from coming back up your esophagus, where your stomach acid will burn your throat.
-Coffee relaxes this esophageal sphincter, leading to heartburn and acid reflux.
+Coffee relaxes this esophageal sphincter, which can lead to heartburn and acid reflux.
 (27)

 2. Undermines nutrition